chocolatey/choco-wiki/Installation-Licensed.md

 ## How Do I Install The Licensed Edition?

- 1. Install a recent version of Chocolatey (0.10.7+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
-TRIAL? you need to do more as your license key will not be known by the server.
+ 1. Install a recent version of Chocolatey (0.10.8+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
+TRIAL?
+You need to do more as your license key will not be known by the server.
 See [Install the Trial Edition](#how-do-i-install-the-trial-edition).
  1. You received a license file in email.
- 1. Take that license file and copy it to your Chocolatey install folder `license` subdirectory (you may need to create it first).
-For most folks that path would be `"C:\ProgramData\chocolatey\license"`.
-Alternatively, you can put the license in your user profile directory, e.g. `"C:\Users\YourUserName\chocolatey.license.xml"`

-  ![license](https://cloud.githubusercontent.com/assets/63502/12741281/84a3df8e-c940-11e5-8818-456801728cf5.png)
+ 1. Open PowerShell.exe as an administrative shell.
+You can type Windows Key + X + A (and when that comes up if it is cmd.exe, simply type `powershell` to get into it).
+ 1. In PowerShell, run `New-Item $env:ChocolateyInstall\license -Type Directory -Force` - this creates the license directory.
+Alternatively, you can put the license in your user profile directory, e.g. `"C:\Users\YourUserName\chocolatey.license.xml"`, however we only recommend you do this for Professional licenses as for other licensing you may need it to be recognized by multiple users.
+ 1. Now place that license file in that license folder.
+You can do this manually, or you can adapt this PowerShell command - `Copy-Item <c:\path\>chocolatey.license.xml $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
+(See image below)
+ 1. Verify the license file is set properly.
+In PowerShell, run `type $env:ChocolateyInstall\license\chocolatey.license.xml.` If that returns something, it means you are good to go.
+If not, something is misspelled or misplaced somewhere.
  1. Run this command: `choco upgrade chocolatey.extension` (or you can call `install` instead of `upgrade`).
 You will see an error you can safely ignore.

-  ![install/upgrade](https://cloud.githubusercontent.com/assets/63502/13052159/e6d1be92-d3c2-11e5-8856-d7580e51e3b6.png)
  1. That's it!
 You are good to go.

+  ![license](https://cloud.githubusercontent.com/assets/63502/12741281/84a3df8e-c940-11e5-8818-456801728cf5.png)

+  ![install/upgrade](https://cloud.githubusercontent.com/assets/63502/13052159/e6d1be92-d3c2-11e5-8856-d7580e51e3b6.png)

+**NOTE**: Folks deploying the license out to many machines typically wrap the above logic into a Chocolatey package, embedding the license into the package.
+When they renew licenses, they just run an upgrade on the licensed package!
+Don't take a dependency on the `chocolatey.extension` package (Chocolatey Licensed Extension) as you need the license to be placed first to properly set everything when you install the licensed extension.

 ### How Do I Install a Local nupkg File?